 A recall can be cancelled by pressing any of the MEMORY buttons during a recall (S, 1, or 2).
-When a recall is cancelled, the driver's seat, and the power pedals (if equipped) stop moving.
+When a recall is cancelled, the driver's seat, driver's mirror and the steering column stop moving.
 A delay of one second will occur before another recall can be selected.